kmlankester/OpenAI-Gym-BipedalWalker/README.md

-# OpenAI-Gym-Bipedal-Walker
+# OpenAI-Gym-BipedalWalker
-A solution to the Bipedal Walker v3 environment as part of a Reinforcement Learning assignment
+A solution to the BipedalWalker-v3 environment as part of a Reinforcement Learning assignment